A Toroidal Maxwell-Cremona-Delaunay Correspondence: A Toroidal Steinitz Theorem

-As we mentioned in the introduction, Mohar's generalization \cite{m-cpmec-97} of the Koebe-Andreev circle packing theorem already implies that every essentially simple, essentially 3-connected torus graph~$G$ is homotopic to \emph{one} coherent homotopic embedding on \emph{one} flat torus.
-In contrast, our results characterize \emph{all} coherent homotopic embeddings of $G$ on \emph{all} flat tori.
-Every positive stress vector $\omega\in\Real^E$ corresponds to an essentially unique coherent homotopic embedding of $G$, which is unique up to translation, on a flat torus $\Torus_M$, which is unique up to similarity of the fundamental parallelogram~$\lozenge_M$.
-On the other hand, Lemmas~\ref{L:rec-implies-equ} and \ref{L:coh-implies-recip} imply that every coherent embedding of $G$ on every flat torus corresponds to a unique positive equilibrium stress.
+As we mentioned in the introduction, Mohar's generalization \cite{m-cpmec-97} of the Koebe-Andreev circle packing theorem already implies that each essentially simple, essentially 3-connected torus embedding~$\Gamma$ is homotopic to \emph{one} coherent embedding on \emph{one} flat torus.
+In contrast, our results characterize \emph{all} coherent embeddings on \emph{all} flat tori.
+Every positive stress vector $\omega\in\Real^E$ for~$\Gamma$ corresponds to a coherent embedding homotopic to $\underline{M}\circ\Gamma$, which is unique up to translation, on a flat torus $\Torus_M$, which is unique up to similarity of the fundamental parallelogram~$\lozenge_M$.
+On the other hand, Lemmas~\ref{L:rec-implies-equ} and \ref{L:coh-implies-recip} imply that every coherent embedding on every flat torus corresponds to a unique positive equilibrium stress.

-\paragraph*{Acknowledgements.} We thank the anonymous reviewers of the SOCG version of this paper \cite{el-tmcdc-20} for their helpful comments and suggestions.
+\paragraph*{Acknowledgements.} We thank the anonymous reviewers of both the conference \cite{el-tmcdc-20} and journal versions of this paper for their helpful comments and suggestions.